Augmented Dynamic Adaptive Model

 This vignette explains briefly how to use the function adam() and the related auto.adam() in smooth package.
 It does not aim at covering all aspects of the function, but focuses on the main ones.

 ADAM is Augmented Dynamic Adaptive Model.
 It is a model that underlies ETS, ARIMA and regression, connecting them in a unified framework.
-The underlying model for ADAM is a Single Source of Error state space model, which is explained in detail separately in an online textbook.
+The underlying model for ADAM is a Single Source of Error state space model, which is explained in detail separately in an online monograph.

 The main philosophy of adam() function is to be agnostic of the provided data.
 This means that it will work with ts, msts, zoo, xts, data.frame, numeric and other classes of data.
 The specification of seasonality in the model is done using a separate parameter lags, so you are not obliged to transform the existing data to something specific, and can use it as is.
 If you provide a matrix, or a data.frame, or a data.table, or any other multivariate structure, then the function will use the first column for the response variable and the others for the explanatory ones.
 One thing that is currently assumed in the function is that the data is measured at a regular frequency.
 If this is not the case, you will need to introduce missing values manually.